-Aurora University is a private, nonprofit school in a suburban setting in Aurora, Illinois.
-Aurora University was founded in 1893 and now enrolls around 6,265 students a year, including 4,158 undergrads.
-Aurora University provides on-campus housing for up to 659 students.
-The majority of students live on campus but first-year students are not required to live in the dorms.
+Aurora University is a private, nonprofit school in the suburban setting of Aurora, Illinois.
+Aurora University was founded in 1893 and presently has around 6,165 students a year, which includes 4,114 undergrad students.

-Excited for Greek life?
-Aurora University has fraternities and sororities.
+Interested in joining a fraternity or sorority?
+Aurora University has both fraternities and sororities.

 Planning to play sports?
 Aurora University has many options for athletes.
 See them all and learn more about life at Aurora University on the Student Life page.